alexgoodell/synthetic-patients/README.md

 # synthetic-patients
-cohort of synthetic patients for medical education
+cohort of synthetic patients for medical education. please see directory **patient-profiles** for each of their prompts

 ![art of faces](images/all.png)